-Adult Learning Programs
+Adult Faith Exploration Programs

 - Deepen the understanding of our faith and its history

 - Explore other religious philosophies and their role in our spiritual growth